 Florida probate and trust administration

 When a family member passes away, it can be an emotional time.
 In addition, the emotion can be compounded by the stress and uncertainty of how to go about carrying out the wishes expressed in our loved one’s will or trust.
-At Edwards Elder Law, P.A., we are proud to offer the guidance you need in this time of uncertainty.
+At Edwards Elder Law, P.A., our probate and trust administration attorney is proud to offer the guidance you need in this time of uncertainty.

 How Do I Know If I Need Probate or Trust Administration?

-- If he or she had a will, then a probate (which is supervised by the courts)
+- If he or she had a will, then probate (which is supervised by the courts)

 will be needed.